-We Are The Majority of Darke County is a youth-led prevention program ran by the Recovery and Wellness agency.

-We Are The Majority was started at the state level through Governor Kasich office and was then brought to Darke County about 10 years ago as a way to promote and celebrate teens living a healthy life style.
-Contrary to what you may hear or read, the majority of young people are not participating in substance misuse.
-In fact, many of them are actively campaigning to make sure they and their peers avoid risky behaviors like drinking, drug use, and physical violence.
+L.E.A.D. (learn, educate, achieve, drug-free) of Darke County is a youth-led prevention program ran by the Recovery and Wellness agency.
+LEAD promotes and celebrates teens living a healthy and positive life style.
+Contrary to what you may hear or read, the majority of young people are not participating in substance misuse, in fact many teens are actively campaigning to make sure they and their peers avoid risky behaviors like drinking, drug use, vaping/smoking, and violence.

-We Are The Majority has teen leaders in many of the Darke County Schools who help plan and implement healthy and positive programs for younger students.
+LEAD consists of teen leaders in many of the Darke County Schools who help plan and implement healthy and positive programs for younger students to get involved in.
 Teen leaders serve as role models for these younger students.
-Leaders are trained by RWC Prevention Specialist staff to teach lessons from evidenced based curriculums like Botvin Life Skills, Too Good For Drug, and the Catch My Breath series which focuses on vaping education, coping skills, self-esteem, peer pressure refusal skills, building social skills, etc. Teen leaders also plan a summer camp every year along with many other positive activities like dodgeball, kickball, skating, pool days, etc.
+Leaders are trained by RWC Prevention Specialist staff to teach lessons from evidenced based curriculums like Botvin Life Skills, Too Good For Drug, and the Catch My Breath series which focuses on vaping education, coping skills, self-esteem, peer pressure refusal skills, building social skills, etc. Teen leaders also plan a summer camp every year along with many other positive activities like dodgeball, kickball, skating parties, pool days, etc.

-If you would like more information about We Are The Majority, you can contact us at 937-548-6842 or join our Facebook page to get involved in activities at Darke County We Are The Majority | Facebook.
+If you would like more information about LEAD, you can contact us at 937-548-6842 or join our Facebook page to get involved in activities.